 Preheat the Iron

 Before you start soldering, make sure your iron is fully heated.
 This ensures that the solder melts properly and allows for faster, more efficient work.
+Be sure to adjust the iron temperature for the solder being used, either lead solder, or lead free.

 Use Just the Right Amount of Solder